 The Real Dose website references 2 studies to support the use of green coffee bean.

-1. A study published in 2006 titled: Svetol, green coffee extract induces weight loss and increases the lean to fat mass ratio with overweight people.
-The link is to a pdf file of the study.
+1. A study titled: Svetol, green coffee extract induces weight loss and increases the lean to fat mass ratio with overweight people.

-2. A study in French published in 2006.
-This is the same study as study #1.
+2. A study in French which is the same study as study #1.
 This is likely the original investigation that was also translated into English.
 I'm not sure why the Real Dose website lists the study in both English and French.

-The key word in this study is “Svetol” which is a specific extract of green coffee bean.
-There is some weight loss research on Svetol althought it's less than I'd like.
-For example, in my review of Green Coffee Bean and weight loss, I linked to the same Svetol study (study #1 above) as the Real Dose website did.
-This appears to be the only human study of the Svetol supplement.
+The keyword in this study is “Svetol” which is a specific extract of green coffee bean.
+There is some weight loss research on Svetol although it's less than I'd like.
+See the review of Green Coffee Bean and weight loss,

 For those who want to compare prices, here is Svetol on Amazon.